ee-jackson/academic-kickstart/content/post/2022-05-22-forestgeo-spotlight/index.md

 title: "ForestGEO spotlight series interview"
 subtitle: ""
 summary: "ForestGEO interviewed me for their spotlight series blog.
-We talk about about my career and working with forest dynamic plots."
+We talk about my career and working with forest dynamic plots."
 authors: ["admin"]
 tags: []
 categories: []